apache/arrow/docs/source/cpp/build_system.rst

   linked, and the same goes for dynamic linking.
 * Some platforms (e.g. Ubuntu 20.04 at the time of this writing) may ship a version of Protobuf and/or gRPC that is not recent enough for Arrow Flight.
-In that case, Arrow Flight bundles these dependencies, so case must be taken not to mix the Arrow Flight library with the platform Protobuf/gRPC libraries (as then you will have two versions of Protobuf and/or gRPC linked into your application).
+In that case, Arrow Flight bundles these dependencies, so care must be taken not to mix the Arrow Flight library with the platform Protobuf/gRPC libraries (as then you will have two versions of Protobuf and/or gRPC linked into your application).